 Growth of Light-Duty Trucks and SUVs.
-What has spurred a new focus on CAFE in the 107th Congress is the growing percentage of the fleet made up of light-duty trucks and SUVs, which are subject to a less stringent CAFE standard than are passenger automobiles.
+What has spurred a new focus on CAFE in the 107th Congress is the growing percentage of the fleet made up of light-duty trucks and sport utility vehicles (SUVs), which are subject to a less stringent CAFE standard than are passenger automobiles.
 In 1988, light trucks constituted roughly 30% of the vehicle fleet.
 By 1994, this figure had grown to slightly more than 40% and reached an estimated 45% by 2000.
-The change is attributable to the burgeoning popularity of mini-vans and sport utility vehicles (SUVs).
-As a percentage of overall fuel consumption in the transportation sector, gasoline consumption by light trucks grew at an annual rate of 4.5% from 1985 to 1995 while automobile fuel consumption fell fractionally during the same period.
-As a consequence, attention has increasingly focused upon the contribution of this portion of the fleet to growing gasoline consumption.
+The change is attributable to the burgeoning popularity of mini-vans and SUVs.
+The share of gasoline consumption by light duty trucks grew at an annual rate of 4.5% from 1985 to 1995 while automobile fuel consumption fell fractionally during the same period.
 (See also CRS Report RS20298, Sport Utility Vehicles, Mini-Vans and Light Trucks: An Overview of Fuel Economy and Emissions Standards.)